 Since everything’s bigger in Texas (including the heat waves), we figured it would be a great place to begin asking a few questions.
 Though ductless systems have been around for a few years, our contact Bill McKenna at Cooling TX Co. told us, “To be honest with you, I haven’t seen too many of them around here.”
 This doesn’t seem too surprising when you consider that many homes in Texas have had air conditioning for much longer than ductless systems have been readily available.
 When asked how ductless compared to conventional systems, Bill explained that, much like any other air conditioning system, if a ductless system is properly installed, purchased with the right amount of power, and put in an appropriately sized setting it will do a good job.
 Are they the way of the future?
 Though they are presently rather scarce in his area, Bill told us that he wouldn’t be surprised to see more ductless systems in years to come.

-Need to find a pro for your A/C Installation?Find Pros
+Ready to start your A/C Installation?Find Pros

 Ductless A/C in Orlando, Florida